• +4527976587

 Step 6: Building a frame to hold the walls

-Since we where planning to put the 2 glass shower doors on top of each other, we needed a frame to support them.
-Luckily with the shower doors we had bought, attachment rails were included.
-We cut the rails into several pieces, and drilled some holes through them, to be able to attach them in the celling and on the brick wall.
+Since we planned to stack the two glass shower doors on top of each other, we needed a sturdy frame to support them.
+Luckily, the shower doors came with attachment rails.
+We cut these rails into several pieces and drilled holes through them to attach them to the ceiling and brick wall securely.

 Glass-wall-frame